Printing telegraph

+The printing telegraph is a device for sending and receiving telegraph messages.
+The sending operator uses a piano-style keyboard to directly input the text of the message, and the receiver instantly prints the text of the message on a paper strip.

+History

 The printing telegraph was invented by Royal Earl House in 1846.
 House's telegraph could transmit around 40 instantly readable words per minute, but was difficult to manufacture in bulk.
 The printer could copy and print out up to 2,000 words per hour.
 This invention was first put in operation and exhibited at the Mechanics Institute in New York.

-Printing telegraph advancements

 House's Type Printing Telegraph of 1849 was Royal Earl House's second and much improved type-printing instrument and was widely used on lines on America's east coast from 1850.
 David Hughes telegraph devices, which also had piano style keyboards, were very popular in France, where there were likely many more piano and harpsichord players than telegraphers.

 Early stock ticker machines are also examples of printing telegraphs.

 Operation

 Input into device was facilitated through two 28-key piano-style keyboards.
 Each piano key represented a letter of the alphabet and when pressed, electronically transmitted that letter to a receiving printing telegraph as code.
 The requested letter would then be printed by that recipient telegraph.

 A "shift" key allowed an alternative character to be assigned to each key, for example a digit or punctuation mark instead of a letter.
 A 56-character typewheel at the sending end was synchronised to run at the same speed and to maintain the same angular position as a similar wheel at the receiving end.
 When the key corresponding to a particular character was pressed at the home station, it actuated the typewheel at the distant station just as the same character moved into the printing position, in a way similar to the daisy wheel printer.
 It was thus an example of a synchronous data transmission system.